wkearn/libtopotoolbox/docs/index.rst

 If you are primarily interested in using TopoToolbox for your work, studies or research, you may find the `main TopoToolbox documentation <https://topotoolbox.github.io>`_ useful.

-More information about the algorithms provided by libtopotoolbox and how to integrate the library into your project is available in the `API documentation <https://topotoolbox.github.io/libtopotoolbox>`_.
+A tutorial on :doc:`tutorials/fillsinks/tutorial` shows how to incorporate libtopotoolbox into your own project.

+The :doc:`api` contains more information on the functions provided by libtopotoolbox.

 Bindings for libtopotoolbox in higher-level programming languages provide a user-friendly interface to the library and enable data import and export, visualization and interaction with the geospatial data analysis ecosystems of those languages.
 Bindings are currently implemented for